Manby/Turing-Machine/README.md

 # Turing-Machine

 ## Requirements
-The additional python module that is used is pygame, which can be installed with the command `python -m pip install pygame`
+The only additional python module that is used is pygame, which can be installed with the command `python -m pip install pygame`

 ## Editor